© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Platform Houses on Coly Uchaf is a scheduled monument protected by Cadw under reference GM320.
 View the official record →

-Platform Houses on Coly Uchaf is a medieval domestic settlement comprising earthwork platforms located in Wales.
+Platform Houses on Coly Uchaf is a medieval domestic settlement comprising a series of artificially levelled platforms cut into sloping ground.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM320.

 Platform Houses on Coly Uchaf dates from the medieval period, and is classified as a platform house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Platform Houses on Coly Uchaf is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM320.